[ Abe Harb ]

 As part of the theatre part of my program, I opted to take fun classes like Experimental Theatre, Contemporary Theatre, Political Theatre and Acting I. These experiences drew me further into the world of theatre on my own terms.
-It also led to working on 3 productions at Stage Center Theatre on the stage management team.
-I was the stage manager for 2 productions and assistant stage manager for 1 productions
+It also led to working on 3 productions at Stage Center Theatre on the stage management team - I was the stage manager for 2 productions and assistant stage manager for 1 production.

 In 2014, I was searching for employment and interviewed with the office manager of the CMT department who was searching for a good student office assistant.
 It was a one in a million match.
 In this position, I worked with him daily and another student office assistant.
 I was given the primary duties as a receptionist.
 I dealt with students and other visitors daily.
 I maintained a professional demeanor and my organizational and coordinating skills were utilized often and very appreciated.
 During my year long tenure, I was nominated for and recipient of The National Student Employee Association Student Employee of the Year Award.
 This distinguished recognition is for excellence in reliability, commitment, quality, initiative and professionalism as a student worker on the Northeastern IL University campus.

 After graduating from NEIU in May 2015, I didn't choose to pursue solely writing as a career.
 If the opportunity was there, I would take it.
 If not, I won't chase it.
 I would like to use my writing and communication skills daily.
 Not that I don't have a preference, but any medium or platform works for me.
 I am flexible and can quickly adapt to any situation.